 “Oga, I’m going to vote too ooo before the voting ends, you know even if I don’t work at all today if I just vote only I know the amount I’m going to get,” he said.

-His statement revealed how abnormality of voting selling has become normalcy in the community, and this was later corroborated by the way vote-buying flourished across the polling units in various dimensions.
+His statement revealed how abnormality of voting selling has become normal in the community, and this was later corroborated by the way vote-buying flourished across the polling units in various dimensions.

 Methods Of Voter Inducement